+Expenses incurred during the quarter ended March 31, 2013 decreased by \$2.2 million to \$1.5 million, compared to \$3.7 million for the same period in 2012.
+A portion of this decrease is the result of the reduction in the Company's officers and personnel during the first quarter of 2012.
+The measures taken in 2012 enable the Company to conserve its cash position and provide an extended operating window in which Shore can complete the environmental approval and Project permitting and continue to seek opportunities for development capital through participation in the Project by a third party or a syndicate of investors.
+Lower exploration and evaluation expenditures incurred during the quarter ended March 31, 2013 also contributed to this decrease in expenditures.

-Expenses incurred during the quarter ended March 31, 2012 were \$3.7 million compared to \$2.6 million for the same period in 2011.
-This \$1.1 million increase is largely attributed to termination benefits and severance costs incurred during the first quarter of 2012 relating to the reduction in the Company's officers and personnel.
-Exploration and evaluation expenditures, excluding termination and severance costs, were \$1.3 million for the first quarter of 2012 compared to \$1.3 million for the quarter ended March 31, 2011.
-Exploration and evaluation expenditures incurred during the quarter ended March 31, 2012 related to the continuation of the EIA process for the Star - Orion South Diamond Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
-Expenditures incurred during the quarter ended March 31, 2011 related to the desk-top engineering studies and data gathering and analysis required to complete the Star - Orion South Diamond Project Feasibility Study as well as the continuation of the EIA process.
-After removing termination and severance costs, administration, consulting and professional fees, and corporate development expenditures remained relatively unchanged for the quarters ended March 31, 2012 and 2011 at \$1.1 million and \$1.2 million, respectively.
+Exploration and evaluation expenditures were \$0.8 million for the first quarter of 2013 compared to \$1.8 million for the quarter ended March 31, 2012.
+Exploration and evaluation expenditures incurred during the quarters ended March 31, 2013 and March 31, 2012 related to the continuation of the EIA process for the Star - Orion South Diamond Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
+Also included in exploration and evaluation expenditures incurred during the quarter ended March 31, 2012 were certain termination benefits and severance costs incurred by the Company.

+Administration, consulting and professional fees, and corporate development expenditures for the quarters ended March 31, 2013 decreased by \$1.2 million from the same period in 2012, primarily due to measures taken in 2012 to reduce its operating expenses.
+Included in administration, consulting and professional fees incurred during the quarter ended March 31, 2012 were certain termination benefits and severance costs.